labs42io/circleci-monorepo/README.md

 </pre>

 Suppose in above example a feature branch has been created from *master* branch.
 The commit `E` was pushed in feature branch with changes in package `P1`.
 In this case this branch is new and there are no commits for `P1`.
-The base SHA for diff is considered commit `B` as it is seen as the commit from which the feature branch was created. `P1` workflow only is triggered.
+The base SHA for diff is considered commit `B` as it is the first commit common to both, feature branch and the master branch. `P1` workflow ONLY is triggered, as there are no diff changes for other packages since commit `B`.
 Now, let's say we push additional commit `F` with changes in package `P1` and `P2`.
-For `P1` there is commit `E` in current branch that has a passed CI workflow and it is used as a base for diff.
-For `P2` as in the previous case, the base commit for diff is considered `B`.
+For `P1` there is commit `E` in current branch that has a passed CI workflow and therefore it is used as a diff base.
+For `P2` as in the previous case, the diff base is considered commit `B`.

 Now let's consider a more complex example.